 I’m Tyler (they/he), and I’m a freelance science journalist, editor, and fact-checker based out of Colorado.

-I write about health and medicine, weird science, parenting, and the LGBTQ+ community, specializing in transgender health.
+I write about health and medicine, climate change and the environment, weird science, and the LGBTQ+ community, specializing in transgender health.
 I’ve written for publications such as Undark, Scientific American, Popular Science, Nature Medicine, Science, Business Insider, Medscape, WebMD, Psychology Today, Audubon Magazine, The Physiologist Magazine, Cancer Today, BreastCancer.org, Live Science, Parents, one5c, Levels, and more.

 Previously, I was the Health & Science Editor at Fatherly, where I covered men’s health and wellness, fitness, parenting, and child development.